 Curious, observant and spirited, Claire Inkson is an award-winning photographer, freelance writer and a mother of two in North Canterbury.
 A fierce advocate for starting conversations about mental health under the guise of popular social events, she is the Chair of Proud to be a Farmer – a campaign aimed at raising the positive profile of agriculture as well as the morale of farmers.
 Her Hurunui community of North Canterbury recently struggled through a seemingly relentless three year drought, dubbed one of the worst in living memory – crippling local families and the wider community.
-Not one to stand by and watch, Claire hosted a Rural Recharge Event for farmers to connect and talk organically, encouraging healthy conversation without being unduly influenced by the unhelpful stereotype that often accompanies the topic of mental health.
+Not one to stand by and watch, Claire organised a Rural Recharge Event for farmers to connect and talk organically, encouraging healthy conversation without being unduly influenced by the unhelpful stereotype that often accompanies the topic of mental health.

-When asked about what concerned Claire about the health and safety of those in rural industries, Claire highlighted that “We’re getting better at discussing mental health, but we need to keep the conversation going”.
+When asked about what concerned Claire about the health and safety of those in rural industries and communities, Claire highlighted that “We’re getting better at discussing mental health, but we need to keep the conversation going”.
 With a vision to inspire generational change, she believes teaching children ways to cope with anxiety and stress will encourage them to look at mental health issues in an open and transparent way.
 To Claire, the power of connection is typified by honest communication and having deep, real conversations about the stuff that matters.

 How would you describe yourself in three words?